A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Simulation

 where $(Y_1',Y_2')^\top$ is an independent realization of the random variables describing the random vector $(Y_1,Y_2)^\top$.
-As a measure of dependence, Kendall's $\tau$ has the advantage that it is not dependent on the relative scale of observations, as is the case with Pearson correlation.
+As a measure of dependence, Kendall's $\tau$ has the advantage that it is not dependent on the relative scale of observations for continuous distributions, as is the case with Pearson correlation.